ska-telescope/ska-mid-itf-engineering-tools/README.md

 * *tangoctl*, a utility to query and test Tanfo devices
 * *tangoktl*, a utility to query and test Tanfo devices running in a Kubernetes cluster
 * *dependency_checker*, a utility to check Helm and Poetry dependencies
+* *cbf_config*, a utility for configuring the CBF
+* *tmc_config*, a utility for configuring the TMC with the correct Dishes in the SUT.

 ## How to Use